-The foundation course into the PGCert is an innovative new offering from the Voice Workshop that is designed to facilitate access into higher education for those who may otherwise be unable to do so.
-This course was formed as part of the Voice Workshop’s Corporate Social Responsibility programme and came from the Director of Studies’ desire to tackle inequalities within higher education access.
+The foundation course into the PGCert/MA is an innovative new offering from Voice Workshop designed to facilitate access to Higher Education for those who would otherwise be excluded.
+This course is part of our Corporate Social Responsibility programme and aims to mitigate education inequality within our industry.

 The fee for this course is £750.

 Nicholas Taylor Grigsby is one of the first students to complete the Foundation Course, with intensive tutoring and academic support.
 Based in the USA, Nicholas left school to pursue a vocational pathway and found he could not go on to postgraduate education due to financial constraints and academic inexperience.
 Throughout his journey with Voice Workshop, Nicholas gained access to key resources and received valuable one-to-one tutoring on academic writing.
 He plans to begin the PGCert in Professional Practice (Voice Pedagogy) in May 2021.
 A voice teacher since 2017 and a performer since 2012, Nicholas chose to do the Foundation Course because of the breadth of researchers involved with the MA process, “Seeing the names of some researchers that I have a lot of respect for having been involved with Voice Workshop.”
 He was attracted to “the open-endedness of the programme, the accessibility and the affordability compared to an American university.”